560 attributed reviews in the last 3 years

 To make this into a page that will be filtered, drag the HabitatName into the Drillthrough filters section of the field well:

-Power BI will create a back button automatically after you add a field to Drillthrough filters.
-Only one button will be created no matter how many fields are added.
+Power BI will create a back button automatically after you add a drill-through field.

 The back button is a really handy tool.
 It returns the user to the page they came from last!